 Florida offers so much to those who live there and to those who visit.
 Florida has some of the most beautiful beaches in the world that stretch for more than 1,300 miles.
-They have beaches for those who like to camp by the ocean, family friendly beaches, dog friendly beaches, nude beaches and beaches that the general public do not know about.
-Florida has beaches on two oceans, the Atlantic and the Caribbean with the Caribbean waters being the warmest.
+They have beaches for those who like to camp by the ocean, family-friendly beaches, dog-friendly beaches, nude beaches, and beaches that the general public does not know about.
+Florida has beaches on two oceans, the Atlantic and the Caribbean, with the warmest Caribbean waters.

-Being surrounded by two oceans, Florida has more than it's share of hurricanes and tropical storms.
-In 2018, there were 15 hurricanes that hit Florida with 8 of those being a Category 3 - 5.
+Being surrounded by two oceans, Florida has more than its share of hurricanes and tropical storms.
+In 2018, 15 hurricanes hit Florida, with 8 of those being a Category 3 - 5.
 Hurricane Michael was a category 4 storm with winds up to 155 mph and tore buildings apart.
 The destruction that this hurricane brought will be felt for many years.

 FUN PLACES TO GO AND THINGS TO DO IN FLORIDA

-Because of the warm temperatures year round in Florida there are so many things to do and places to go.
-If you like to golf there are over 1,000 courses to choose from.
-For families, Orlando is home to Walt Disney World and Universal Studios - fun for the whole family.
+Because of the warm temperatures year-round in Florida, there are many things to do and places to go.
+If you like to golf, there are over 1,000 courses to choose from.
+Orlando is home to Walt Disney World and Universal Studios for families - fun for the whole family.
 There are over 20 state parks for those who like to camp and hike - the Everglades is the largest subtropical wilderness in the US.
 It is home to many rare and endangered species.
-Some of these species are the manatee, American crocodile and the Florida panther.
-For wildlife enthusiasts, there is no shortage of animals, birds, amphibians, insects, mammals and reptiles.
+Some of these species are the manatee, American crocodile, and the Florida panther.
+There is no shortage of animals, birds, amphibians, insects, mammals, and reptiles for wildlife enthusiasts.

 Florida offers some of the best venues for eating out and nightlife.
 Each area has its own unique style and offers many venues to entertain the whole family.